Building a Healthy Relationship between ESG and Your Supply Chain

 4. Demonstrating impact and/or value to stakeholders

 Despite the benefits of sound ESG practices, one of the biggest challenges is prioritization.
 This challenge isn’t because ESG is unimportant, but rather because it is so important yet touches many areas across each enterprise.
 In a resource-constrained world, which of those areas are the best starting point to invest valuable time and resources?
-Throw in the disparate global regulatory requirements and there’s a recipe for chaos.
+Throw in the disparate global regulatory requirements, and there’s a recipe for chaos.
 These challenges are magnified and increased exponentially within the supply chain, leaving companies with analysis paralysis.

 It doesn’t have to be that way.
-You can improve on your relationship with ESG from “it’s complicated” to “married happily ever after,” but like in real life, it takes time, lots of work, and some give and take.
+You can improve your relationship with ESG from “it’s complicated” to “married happily ever after,” but like in real life, it takes time, lots of work, and some give and take.

 The best way to transform your approach is to first change the way you think about it.